cap-js/docs/java/cqn-services/remote-services.md

       name: s4-business-partner-api
 ```

-The CAP Java SDK obtains the destination for a _Remote Service_ from the `DestinationAccessor` using the name, that is configured in the _Remote Service_'s destination configuration.
+The CAP Java SDK obtains the destination for a _Remote Service_ from the `DestinationAccessor` using the name that is configured in the _Remote Service_'s destination configuration.

 If you're using the SAP BTP Destination Service, this is the name you used when you defined the destination there.
-In order to properly resolve the destination from the correct source (e.g. BTP Destination Service, programmatically registered destination), [additional Cloud SDK dependencies](#cloud-sdk-dependencies) will be required.
+To properly resolve the destination from the correct source (for example, BTP Destination Service, programmatically registered destination), [additional Cloud SDK dependencies](#cloud-sdk-dependencies) are required.

-In multi-tenant scenarios, the BTP Destination Service will try to lookup the destination from the subaccount of the current tenant set on the `RequestContext`.
+In multitenant scenarios, the BTP Destination Service tries to look up the destination from the subaccount of the current tenant, set on the `RequestContext`.
 This is not restricted to subscriber tenants, but also includes the provider tenant.

 ::: tip
-As a pre-requisite for destination lookup in subscriber accounts, the CAP application need to define a dependency to the Destination service for their subscriptions e.g. in the SaaS Registry.
+As a prerequisite for destination lookup in subscriber accounts, the CAP application needs to define a dependency to the Destination service for their subscriptions, for example, in the SaaS registry.
 This can be enabled by setting the `cds.multiTenancy.dependences.destination` to `true` in the configuration.
 :::

 [Learn more about destinations in the **SAP Cloud SDK documentation**.](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/sdk-connectivity-destination-service){.learn-more}

-As a variant to the described scenario, it is possible to restrict the lookup to either subscriber tenants or the provider tenant.
-In the following example, it is ensured that the destination is only looked up from the current subscriber tenant by additional parameter `retrievalStrategy: "AlwaysSubscriber"`.
+As a variant to the described scenario, it's possible to restrict the lookup to either subscriber tenants or the provider tenant.
+In the following example, it's ensured that the destination is only looked up from the current subscriber tenant by additional parameter `retrievalStrategy: "AlwaysSubscriber"`.
 An error would occur at runtime, if the subscriber doesn't define a corresponding destination, even if the provider tenant contained a destination with the same name.

 ```yaml
 cds: